Blog Layout

 4 Hackberry and 10 Techny Arborvitae

-I must always stop and pay tribute to that most special group of people that make everything happen.
+I must always stop and pay tribute to that most special group of people who make everything happen.

 Every aspect of this place is touched by them and happens because of them.
 I want to remind you again that I include names with the pictures when I have them.
 This year some of the photos had captions so I am including what they said.
 Starting with